ivans-innovation-lab/my-company-documentation/chapter3/microservices-delivery-pattern/public-cloud.md

 #### Production

-Once you are ready to deploy to **production** you should manually approve deployment to production in you CircleCI workflow.
-This will trigger next job \(production\) and the application will be deployed to PWS on '**Prod**' space
+Once you are ready to deploy to **production** you should manually approve deployment to production in your CircleCI workflow.
+This will trigger next job \(production\), and the application will be deployed to PWS on '**Prod**' space

 ### Requirements